eiffel-community/eiffel-intelligence/wiki/merge-resolver-rules.md

 **ExtractionRules**.
 If **MergeResolverRules** is null, the **ExtractionRules** object will be inserted to the root of aggregated object.

-## Specifying location with MergeResolverRules
+## Specifying Location with MergeResolverRules
 The location in the aggregated object where the extracted content will be merged, can be specified with path elements.
 The path element needs a value to exist, but not all elements of a path are needed.
 The aggregated